Brand-Boosting-GmbH/shopify-theme-preview/README.md

 This GitHub action creates a preview of a pull request for a Shopify store.
 It makes it easier to see the changes made in a pull request before they are merged.

-The action has the following steps:

-1. Get the current date and time
-2. Create a comment on the pull request for the loading state with a table containing the name of the store, the status of the preview creation, and the date and time of the action
-3. Check out the current pull request
-4. Set up Node.js and Ruby
-5. Install the Shopify CLI
-6. Optional build step via `build-step`-input
-7. Use the Shopify CLI to create the preview and save the returned preview link in an output object (optional path via `dir`-input)
-8. Update the table to display the preview links
-9. If any of the previous steps fail, create a comment on the pull request with an error message

 ## Inputs
 | Name | Description | Example | Required |
 | ---- | ----------- | ------- | :------: |